sleak-lbl/weekly-emails/items/cutrain.md

-### CUDA Debugging Training Tomorrow!
+### CUDA Graphs Training, October 13

 As a continuation of last year's popular
 [CUDA Training Series](https://www.olcf.ornl.gov/cuda-training-series/),
-NVIDIA will present a session on "CUDA Debugging" to NERSC and OLCF users **tomorrow, September 14, 2021,** from 10 am to noon (Pacific time).
+NVIDIA will present a session on "CUDA Graphs" to NERSC and OLCF users on **Wednesday, October 13, 2021,** from 10 am to noon (Pacific time).

-Whether your CUDA codes aren't working at all, or aren't giving you the correct answer, there are techniques to help tackle any debugging issue.
-First, we'll review runtime error-checking best practices.
-We'll cover "sticky" vs.
-"non-sticky" errors and under what situations it is possible to and how to recover from CUDA errors.
-We'll take a look at a tool called compute-sanitizer, the recommended first debugging tool to try.
-Finally, we'll cover the use of the cuda-gdb debugger: how to build debug codes, start the debugger, set breakpoints, single-step, watch variables, inspect memory, and switch thread focus.
+CUDA graphs are a model for work submission to GPUs in CUDA that help improve the latency associated with submitting work to the GPU.
+A graph is a series of operations (e.g., kernel launches) connected by dependencies, which are defined separately from their execution, allowing a graph to be defined once and then launched repeatedly.
+Separating the definition of the graph from its execution enables optimizations that reduce the cost of launching and executing work on the GPU.
+This presentation will demonstrate how to use CUDA graphs in an application and discuss the circumstances under which speedup may be obtained, followed by hands-on example exercises.

 Homework will be provided to reinforce the concepts learned in the session.
 NERSC will provide access to its Cori-GPU system for current NERSC